nervina-labs/cota-registry-aggregator/README.md

 }
 ```

-- check_registered_lock_hashes
+### check_registered_lock_hashes

-> When any lock hash has not been registered, the result will be false.
+- When any lock hash has not been registered, the result will be false
+- The RPC parameter is an array of unchecked lock hashes

 ```shell
 echo '{